New Street, Birmingham: Today

-Victoria Square, containing Birmingham Town Hall, the old Post Office building, and Antony Gormley's Iron: Man, is at the western end.
+Victoria Square, containing the Council House, Town Hall, the former Head Post Office,Antony Gormley's Iron: Man and a large sculptural water feature called The River, is at the western end.
 The Bull Ring and High Street shopping areas and the Rotunda are at the eastern end.

 New Street today is mostly pedestrianised, although commercial vehicles are still permitted to enter.
-It is a popular shopping area which provides a busy link from Corporation Street to the Bullring Shopping Centre and the High Street.
-It has many well known retailers including; JD Sports, Adidas, Jack Wills, Tesco Metro, Boots and various other stores.
-Restaurants include Bella Italia, Café Rouge, Pizza Hut, Pret a Manger, Eat and Starbucks.
+It is a shopping area which provides a link from Corporation Street (constructed in 1878) to the Bullring Shopping Centre and the High Street.
+Restaurants and cafes include Bella Italia, Café Rouge, Pizza Hut, Pret a Manger, Eat and Starbucks.

-Many of the city's Banks are located up New Street including; Royal Bank of Scotland, Lloyds Bank, NatWest, HSBC and Santander.
+Several banks are located on New Street including; Royal Bank of Scotland, Lloyds Bank, NatWest, HSBC and Santander.

 A farmers' market occurs on the first and third Wednesday of each month.
-Every Christmas a Frankfurt market is held on the street and in Victoria Square, its wooden huts selling items such as jewellery, ornaments, clothing and German food.
+Every Christmas a Frankfurt Christmas Market market is held on the street and in Victoria Square, its wooden huts selling items such as jewellery, ornaments, clothing and German food.

 Bennetts Hill, notable as the birthplace of the artist, Edward Burne-Jones, runs off New Street roughly in the direction of St Philip's Cathedral.
+It was created and joined to New Street in the 19th century.
+The site of the junction was previously the location of Birmingham's first Post Office.

 The Burlington Hotel, formerly known as the Midland Hotel, is located next to an Apple Store, which occupies the former grade II listed Midland Bank building, designed by Edward Holmes and built between 1867 and 1869.
 In 1875, a five-storey extension of offices was added to the building.
 The Burlington Arcade, the front area to the Burlington Hotel, underwent a renovation under the design of Malcolm Payne architects who designed a glass roof to cover the area which was once known as Burlington Passage.
 The lettering of the Midland Hotel is still visible however on the rear of the building fronting Stephenson Street.
 This was the building where Enoch Powell delivered his controversial 1968 Rivers of Blood speech regarding Commonwealth immigrants.